Looking for Ontario shopping daytrips? Discover the best places to buy art, crafts, fashion, souvenirs.

 Over the years I’ve had a chance to explore many interesting Ontario shopping districts in big cities and small.
 Here are some of my favourite Ontario shopping daytrips.

-While big cities like Toronto and Ottawa obviously offer great Ontario shopping choices (and I’ll get to them below), smaller Ontario cities and towns also feature a lot of unique local shops that you won’t find anywhere else.
+While big cities like Toronto and Ottawa offer great Ontario shopping choices (and I’ll get to them below), smaller Ontario cities and towns also feature a lot of unique local shops that you won’t find anywhere else.
 You’re sure to discover one-of-a-kind boutiques with local art work, crafts, and regional food.

 Dundas is a great little place an hour's drive from Toronto.
 You'll feel like you've stepped into the early 1900s with its brick storefronts and gingerbread trim and old-fashioned main street shops.